aurelienbottazini/aurelienbottazini.github.io/_posts/2016-02-18-your-favorite-programming-language-is-slow.md

 tags: Programmer
 ---

-My favorite scripting language is Ruby.
-And If we speak of execution speed it is not the fastest language around.
+My favourite scripting language is Ruby.
+And If we speak about execution speed it is not the fastest language around.

-Reccurently I see people worrying about this.
-Comparing their favorite language to others, focusing on this _execution speed_.
+Recurrently I see people worrying about this.
+Comparing their favourite language to others, focusing on this _execution speed_.

 *It does not matter*.